 Mission of the Master in Humanitarian Operations

-Since 1960 till present, humanitarian emergencies have increased reaching, in the five years 2008-2012, nearly 2 billion people who became victims of conflicts and natural catastrophes.
+Since 1960 till present, humanitarian emergencies have increased reaching, in the five years 2008-2012, nearly 2 billion people became victims of conflicts and natural catastrophes.
 The specific competences of professionals operating in emergencies have become ever more fundamental to be able to effectively respond to humanitarian needs.

 The mission of Social Change School’s Master HOPE is to train, through an International approach, the professionals and managers engaged in humanitarian assistance.
 HOPE is aimed at all those who intend to acquire and be able to manage the knowledge and competences required to operate in a responsible and effective way in the prevention and response operations to reduce harm caused by modern disasters and complex emergencies.